facelessuser/pyspelling/docs/src/markdown/index.md

 ## Overview

-PySpelling is a module to help with automating spell checking with Aspell.
+PySpelling is a module to help with automating spell checking with [Aspell][aspell].
 You can setup different spelling tasks for different file types and filter the content as needed.

 PySpelling is not designed to auto replace misspelled words or have interactive replace sessions, there are already modules to do that.
 PySpelling is mainly meant automate reporting of spelling issues in different file types.
 So if you are looking for a find and replace spelling tool, this isn't for you.